 If the money doesn’t come in on time, make sure to send follow-up emails (for the written record) and make phone calls (for the human-pressure aspect.)
 When payment is late, it’s most of the time due to a communication error, so don’t move to DEFCON 5 immediately.
 But make sure to stay on top of your client and remind them of their deadline.
 If this client is known to be a late payer or if you have concerns, you can always ask for a percentage upfront.
 Remember, at that point they need you as much as you need them.
 They want your work, you want their money.
 You’re on equal footing.

 Accept all forms of payment.

 Every client is different and you don’t know how their payroll or banking service works.
 So try to be flexible and make it easy for everyone, they’ll appreciate you for that.
-Let them know you accept payment via Paypal, Cash App, Venmo, checks, direct deposit, etc… The good news for you is all these payment methods are compatible with your Lili account!
+Let them know you accept payment via PayPal, Cash App, Venmo, checks, direct deposit, etc… The good news for you is all these payment methods are compatible with your Lili account!

-Take advantage of Lili’s Payment Request feature.
+Take advantage of Lili’s Invoice Software.

 You can send an invoice and accept any payment method using your Lili app.